 5. Fishing nets catch far more than intended

 The term for non-targeted animals that end up in fishing nets is bycatch.
-Many animals like turtles, dolphins, sharks, and sea birds, get caught on fishing lines or pulled up by nets then tossed back into the sea, often dead or dying.
+Many animals, like turtles, dolphins, sharks, and sea birds, get caught on fishing lines or pulled up by nets and then tossed back into the sea, often dead or dying.
 In the 1990s, a huge boycott led to the “Tuna Safe” label on tuna cans, which implied that the nets used to catch the tuna were fitted with holes to let dolphins escape.
-However, dolphin safe does not imply sustainable or responsible and the issue of bycatch is ongoing.
+However, dolphin-safe does not imply sustainable or responsible, and the issue of bycatch is ongoing.